 by Nebula Haze & Sirius Fourside

-Calcium deficiencies tend to appear on newer growth, which means it first appears on the leaves towards the top of the plant.
+Calcium deficiencies tend to appear on newer or growing leaves, which means calcium deficiencies first appear on leaves where there’s rapid vegetative growth.

-Some of the most noticeable signs of a calcium deficiency will appear on new, upper leaves which may display:
+Some of the most noticeable signs of a calcium deficiency will appear on newer or growing leaves which may display:

 - Dead spots